 CapEx and OpEx for Cloud Services

-The Cloud refers to any software or service that run on the internet instead of on your Macbook or your computer.
+Essentially, the cloud refers to any software or service that run on the internet instead of directly on your computer.
 This means that everytime you upload a photo on Facebook, watch The Crown on Netflix, or check your Yahoo Mail, you’re in fact utilising cloud services.
+In this article, we'll take a closer look at CapEx and OpEx for cloud services.

-There's a lot of power in cloud services, and companies such as Spotify believes that their cloud is one of the main reasons behind their massive growth.
+In a nutshell, there's a lot of power in cloud services, and many companies, such as Spotify, believes that effective cloud computing is one of the main reasons behind their massive growth.
 It's also been reported that cloud services can dramatically boost SMEs.

 The greatest benefit of cloud services is that you can access your data from anywhere - as long as you have an internet connection, that is.
 Cloud services are especially beneficial to businesses relying on collaborative working between various departments and/or locations.